Vanderhoof/PyDBML/docs/creating_schema.md

 ```

-To add columns to the table you have to use the `add_column` method of the Table object.
+To add columns to the table, you have to use the `add_column` method of the Table object.

 ```python
 >>> from pydbml.classes import Column